 - Laundry and/or dry cleaning expenses for trips of seven or more consecutive days.

 - Meal expenses up to $56.00 per day including tips (see Section D, 11).

 - Telephone calls, including those calls necessary to obtain transportation and hotel reservations, communicate with the office, and one personal call per day to your family.

 - Transportation costs (see Section D, 1, 2, 13 & 17).

 The following travel procedures are standard within RIT.
 As a general rule, all RIT business travelers or travel arrangers will book air fare and reserve hotel, rail, and car rentals through one of RIT's designated travel agencies.
 Other arrangements may be made for student travel.
 All other exceptions must be approved in advance by the Controller's Office.

 - When you make a reservation through one of the designated travel agencies, use the direct bill option.
-Provide the agent with your RIT general ledger 24-digit travel account number for billing purposes.
+To confirm that you are an RIT employee, provide the travel agent with your RIT University ID (UID) number for billing purposes.

 - Book flights on the normally traveled route to your destination.

 - While some restrictions or penalties may apply, advance reservations secure the lowest fares.